FAQ Seattle University Tournament

 after clicking, look to the top of your screen.

-Note: The days leading up to the Tournament, we will have a zoom information session where you can ask questions and learn more about the details of being in the tournament.
+Note: The days leading up to the Tournament, we will have a zoom information session where parents/family can ask questions and learn more about the details of being in the tournament.

 DATES-TIMES of the Tournament